mckiernantim/firebase-react/README.md

 To setup firebase on our apps we will need to perform the following:

 * Signup for a Firebase account
-* Set up a Create-React-App
+* Set up a React App
 * Register an applicaition on Firebase
 * Enable Firebase Authentication
 * Download our App credientials from Firebase to our `.env`